 Important note: The healthcare team should keep atropine available for any severe cholinergic symptoms when dosing/administering physostigmine.

 Significant adverse effects seen with the use of physostigmine are rarely reported and are most commonly related to overdose or seen in patients who have contraindications.

 - Anaphylaxis - especially in those with salicylate/sulfite allergies

 - Abdominal cramps

 In a literature review looking at 161 articles and a total patient population of 2299, adverse effects from physostigmine occurred in 415 patients.
-These adverse effects mainly consisted of hypersalivation in 206 patients and nausea and vomiting in 96 patients.
-Patients who had seizures consisted of 15.
+These adverse effects mainly consisted of hypersalivation in 206 patients and nausea and vomiting in 96 patients, while 15 patients had seizures.
 Symptomatic bradycardia occurred in eight patients, of which three patients had bradycardic-asystolic arrests.
 Ventricular fibrillation occurred in one patient who had an underlying coronary artery disease.